+Janet Marie Neidhardt

 Janet Marie Milkovich

-Janet Marie Milkovich, 67, of Tampa, Fla., formerly of Granite City, passed away on Wednesday, August 8, 2018, at her home with the love of her life, Butch (Art) Neidhardt.
+Janet Marie Neidhardt, 67, of Tampa, Fla., formerly of Granite City, passed away on Wednesday, August 8, 2018, at her home with the love of her life, Butch (Art) Neidhardt.

 She was born October 30, 1950, in Granite City, a daughter of the late Leo Milkovich and Helen (Sanders) Milkovich.
 Janet and Butch were going to be celebrating their soon-to-be 50th wedding anniversary this November 9, 2018, but she was taken from us unexpectedly following knee surgery.
 They were married November 9, 1968, at St. Joseph Catholic Church in Granite City.
 Following their marriage, Butch was assigned by the U.S. Air Force to Anchorage, Alaska, and later to Charleston, S.C.
 In Charleston their first-born son, Bryan Neidhardt, was born, and later in Granite City, their second son, Brad Jacob (B.J.)
 Neidhardt, was born.